moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/rate_limiting_cells/_index.md

 As GitLab.com has evolved, we've introduced many application limits to help with keeping our availability and user satisfaction at a desired level.
 This has often been reactionary, and we have not defined a consistent strategy for defining and enforcing application limits.

 This lack of consistency can lead to confusion for our users and loss of productivity for our engineers, as well as difficulty when we wish to define and implement new limits.
-This Design Document aims to introduce a transparent strategy for application limits; firstly in order to enable our engineers to introduce sensible policies to enforce our avaliability goals, and secondly allow us transparency to expose these to our users.
+This Design Document aims to introduce a transparent strategy for application limits; firstly in order to enable our engineers to introduce sensible policies to enforce our availability goals, and secondly allow us transparency to expose these to our users.

 This document is intended as the next iteration of [Next Rate Limiting Architecture](../rate_limiting/), which will be deprecated.
 This new proposal is written to more accurately reflect rate limiting in our 2024 architecture.